Footballer sentenced for drink-driving

 At an earlier hearing Gibson, from Hale, Cheshire, was told that because of a number of "aggravating factors", including a previous drink-driving conviction, a custodial sentence was being considered.

-The former Manchester United player was on his way to the club's training ground when he crashed into the taxi before carrying on and crashing his Mercedes 4x4 into parked cars.
+The former Everton player was on his way to the club's training ground when he crashed into the taxi before carrying on and crashing his Mercedes 4x4 into parked cars.

 In a serious collision in 2015, his car hit three cyclists who were fixing a wheel on the pavement, the court heard.